 Rehab helped save Brittany’s life.
-Today, Katie and her daughter work together on their popular blog, which chronicles their family’s struggle in real, raw and unminced words.
-Both mother and daughter continue to advocate for recovery, and help others however they can.
+Today, Katie and her daughter work together on their popular blog, which chronicles their family’s struggles.
+Both mother and daughter continue to advocate for recovery and help others however they can.

 Q: For you as a parent, what was the toughest part about Brittany’s addiction?

 Seeing her pain, her struggle.
 She desperately wanted to stop but it was so very hard for her.
 It was such a mental obsession.
 Seeing friends and family turn their backs on her really killed me.
 Seeing her lose friends to the disease, experiencing such enormous pain.